Think no more, lad; laugh, be jolly:

 Lays lads underground.

-We are busy working to bring A.E.Housman's "Think no more, lad" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring A.E.Housman's "Think no more, lad" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Think no more, lad" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.